aoifemcdonagh/material-segmentation/README.md

 OpenVino | https://software.intel.com/en-us/articles/get-started-with-neural-compute-stick Note untick OpenCV

-## GUI
+## Image Segmentation App
+An simple app was built to perform live image segmentation of frames from a video or camera feed.
+The input stream (video or camera) plays until a user wants a (material) class map to be generated.
+An absorption coefficient map can also be generated.

+##### runGUI_GPU.py
-`run_gui.py` sets up continuous segmentation of a video file or camera input.
+Sets up continuous segmentation of a video file or camera input.
 Results are displayed in a TkInter GUI
+Arguments:
+   `-m` `--model` Path to a .caffemodel file.
+If no model path specified, a model path in `gpu_segment.py` where segmentation occurs.
+   `-i` `--input` 'cam' or path to an image

+`SegmentationApp.py`
-`SegmentationApp.py` Contains SegmentationApp class which handles creation of GUI objects and threads for running image segmentation.
+Contains SegmentationApp class which handles creation of GUI objects and threads for running image segmentation.

 ## Test Scripts

 ##### test_classification_simple.py
 Script to classify material in a full image.
 Uses MINC GoogLeNet model modified to be fully convolutional
 Arguments:
-   `--image` `-i` path to image to classify `--caffemodel` path to .caffemodel file
+   `--image` `-i` path to image to classify
+   `--caffemodel` path to .caffemodel file

+Example execution
-Example execution `python3 test_classification_simple.py -i image.jpg --caffemodel ../models/minc-googlenet-conv.caffemodel`
+`python3 test_classification_simple.py -i image.jpg --caffemodel ../models/minc-googlenet-conv.caffemodel`

 ##### test_continuous_upsampling.py
 This script performs continuous segmentation with pyramidal upsampling on video/camera stream
 Arguments:
-   `--input` `-i` 'cam' or path to video file `--model` `-m` Path to an .xml file of a trained model (optional) `--padding` `-p` Number of pixels of padding to add (optional) Example execution `python3 test_continuous_upsampling.py -i samplevid.mp4 -p 100`
+   `--input` `-i` 'cam' or path to video file
+   `--model` `-m` Path to an .xml file of a trained model (optional)
+   `--padding` `-p` Number of pixels of padding to add (optional)
+Example execution
+`python3 test_continuous_upsampling.py -i samplevid.mp4 -p 100`

 ##### test_fully_conv.py
 Runs inference on a fully convolutional network with input image of arbitrary size.
 Image path is first argument.
+Example execution
-Example execution `python3 test_fully_conv.py image.jpg`
+`python3 test_fully_conv.py image.jpg`

 ##### test_gpu_segmentation.py
 Performs material segmentation on an image.
 Image path is first argument.
 A "pyramidal" classification and upsampling technique is used.
 Input image is resized at three scales (as defined in MINC paper), inference is performed on resized images, outputs are upsampled and averaged.
 This technique produces a much smoother, higher resolution segmentation map.
 This script plots the segmentation results and a confidence map.
+Example execution
-Example execution `python3 test_gpu_segmentation.py image.jpg`
+`python3 test_gpu_segmentation.py image.jpg`

 ##### test_padding.py
 Verify the add_padding() and remove_padding() methods work correctly.
 Adds padding to an input image and plots it.
+Example execution
-Example execution `python3 test_padding.py image.jpg 50`
+`python3 test_padding.py image.jpg 50`

 ##### test_upsampling.py
 Performs segmentation on a single image using th pyramidal classification & upsampling approach.
 Arguments are the input image path and number of pixels of padding.
+Example execution
-Example execution `python3 test_upsampling.py image.jpg 50`
+`python3 test_upsampling.py image.jpg 50`

 ## Demo Scripts